HTTP to HTTPS Redirects: The Complete Guide

 Migrating from HTTP to HTTPS is one of the most common redirect operations, and one of the easiest to get wrong.
 A correct implementation is a single 301 redirect per URL.
 A botched implementation creates redirect loops, mixed content warnings, SEO ranking drops, and broken functionality.

-This guide covers every step of the HTTP to HTTPS migration: server configuration, redirect rules, mixed content resolution, HSTS deployment, and SEO verification.
+This guide covers every step: server configuration, redirect rules, mixed content resolution, HSTS deployment, and SEO verification.
+For the full overview of all redirect types, see our HTTP Redirect Guide.

 HTTPS is no longer optional.
 It is a baseline requirement for any website.
 [1]